ababic/wagtailpurge/README.md

 ### 4. Custom purge requests

-If you want to purge something different, it's possible to add your own purge request type.
-The process is easier than you might think, as everything is defined on the model class.
-The only requirements are that you use the included `BasePurgeRequest` class as a base, and that you add a `process()` method to handle the actual 'purging' for each request.
-Here's an example:
+If you want to purge something else, it's possible to add your own model class with the fields and functionality you need.
+The only requirements are that you use `BasePurgeRequest` as a base, and that you add a `process()` method to handle the actual 'purging' of each request.

+Here is an example:

 ```
+# myproject/purge/models.py

 from django.db import models
 from django.forms.widgets import RadioSelect
 from wagtailcache.models import BasePurgeRequest
-from .utils import purge_naughty_monkey
+from .utils import purge_chimp

 class NaughtinessCategoryChoices(models.TextChoices):